On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Motivational Example

 where $\varepsilon>0$ is a tunable parameter.
 To capture the effect of having intermittent measurements and malicious spoofing attacks in the algorithm, we re-write the nominal closed-loop system as the following mode-dependent dynamical system:

-where $z_1=3$ describes the nominal operation mode, $z_1=2$ describes the mode in which no measurement is available to the vehicle, and $z_1=1$ corresponds to the mode in which the control algorithm is under spoofing.
-In this way, the dynamics of the vehicle switch between the three operating modes as the robot simultaneously seeks the target $x_p^*$.
-Note that, at every switching instant, the states $x=(x_1,x_2,x_3,x_4)$ remain constant, and $z_1$ jumps according to $z_1^+\in \mathcal{Q}\backslash\{z_1\}$, i.e., the system is allowed to switch from its current mode to any of the other two modes.
+where $z_1=3$ describes the nominal operation mode, $z_1=2$ describes the mode in which no measurement of $J$ is available to the vehicle, and $z_1=1$ corresponds to the mode in which the control algorithm is under spoofing that is able to reverse the sign of the measurements of $J$. {In this way, the dynamics of the vehicle switch in real-time between the three operating modes as the robot simultaneously seeks the target $x_p^*$.} Note that, at every switching instant, the states $x=(x_1,x_2,x_3,x_4)$ remain constant, and $z_1$ jumps according to $z_1^+\in \mathcal{Q}\backslash\{z_1\}$, i.e., the system is allowed to switch from its current mode to any of the other two modes.
 Figure \ref{fig:automaton} illustrates this switching behavior.
+To study the stability properties of the system, we consider the coordinate transformation: